-Our school’s educational programme is totally consistent with the Common European Framework of Reference (CEFR) for Languages.
-We use teaching material and books endorsed by the European Council and we participate in exams held by the biggest certification bodies in the world such as Cambridge English Language Assessment, Alliance Française and Hanban the executive body of the Chinese Language Council International.
+Our school's educational programme is consistent with the Common European Framework of Reference (CEFR) for Languages.
+We use teaching material and books endorsed by the European Council.
+We participate in exams held by the most prominent certification bodies globally, such as Cambridge English Language Assessment, Alliance Française and Hanban the executive body of the Chinese Language Council International.

-The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated as CEFR or CEF, is a guideline used to describe achievements of learners of foreign languages across Europe and, increasingly, in other countries.
-It was put together by the Council of Europe as the main part of the project "Language Learning for European Citizenship" between 1989 and 1996.
-Its main aim is to provide a method of learning, teaching and assessing which applies to all languages in Europe.
+The Common European Framework of Reference for Languages: Learning, Teaching, Assessment, abbreviated as CEFR or CEF, is a guideline used to describe the achievements of learners of foreign languages across Europe and, increasingly, in other countries.
+The Council of Europe put it together as the central part of the project "Language Learning for European Citizenship" between 1989 and 1996.
+Its main aim is to provide a learning, teaching, and assessing method that applies to all languages in Europe.
 In November 2001, a European Union Council Resolution recommended using the CEFR to set up systems of validation of language ability.
 The six reference levels (see below) are becoming widely accepted as the European standard for grading an individual's language proficiency.

 The CEFR describes foreign language proficiency at six levels